-Cave People Made Prehistoric Bisexual Porn
+Cave People Made Prehistoric Bisexual Artwork

-Men Loaned Out Their Wives for the Night
+Men Loaned Out Their Wives To Travelers

-Emperors Had Complex Schedules to Manage Their Constant Sexcapades
+Emperors Had Complex Schedules To Manage Their Constant Sexcapades

-In ancient China, emperors juggled a very full and complex sex schedule, which was essentially a tightly controlled rotation of concubines chosen from a roster of thousands of women.
+In ancient China, emperors juggled a very full and complex intercourse schedule, which was essentially a tightly controlled rotation of concubines chosen from a roster of thousands of women.
 Emperor Sui Yang To (AD 581-618), for instance, had one main queen, two deputy queens, six royal consorts, 72 madams, and 3,000 palace maidens.

 Brothels Were Everyday Businesses And Sometimes Attracted Royalty